ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

     For a detailed description of creating a Page layout, see [Page layouts](render_page.md#render-a-layout).

 The `sidebar` (line 3) is the internal key of the layout. `name` (line 5) is displayed in the interface when the user selects a layout.
-The `thumbnail` (line 7) points to an image file that is shown when creating a new Landing Page next to the name.
+The `thumbnail` (line 7) points to an image file that is shown when creating a new landing page next to the name.
 Use the [supplied thumbnail file](https://github.com/ibexa/documentation-developer/blob/master/code_samples/tutorials/page_tutorial_starting_point/public/assets/images/layouts/sidebar.png) and place it in the `public/assets/images/layouts/` folder.

 The `template` (line 8) points to the Twig file containing the template for this layout.